J-K: Pak violates ceasefire in Mendhar sector | Devdiscourse

-Pakistan violated ceasefire in Mendhar sector of Poonch district on Saturday.
-Pakistan initiated the ceasefire violation at 0930 hours by firing of small arms and shelling with mortars.
-The firing stopped at 1300 hours.
+Pakistan violated ceasefire in Mendhar sector of Poonch district on Sunday.
+Pakistan initiated unprovoked ceasefire violation at about 2230 hours by firing of small arms and intense shelling with mortars in Balakote, Mendhar.

 These violations have been retaliated effectively by the Indian Army.
 (ANI)